 Marriage Counselling in Melbourne

 Many couples commence marriage counselling as a last resort to save their relationship before it ends in divorce.
 Sometimes one spouse is about to leave, before the other realizes the extent of the problems.
-Why do couples wait until the relationship is at breaking point before they seek counselling for marriage difficulties?
+Why do couples wait until the relationship is at breaking point before they seek couples therapy for marriage difficulties

 When distressed, partners get overwhelmed by their feelings, so they defend by discharging the pain, often causing their spouse to feel attacked.
 These defensive reactions are used to ward off underlying feelings.
 Married couples become stuck in these defensive reactions and have no way to deal with the hurt.
 Married couples find it hard to express themselves, when they fall into these stuck positions, unable to move past issues.